leangjia/blender_docs/manual/glossary/index.rst

    Primaries
-      In color theory, primaries (often known as primary colors) are the abstract lights, using an absolute model, that make up a :term:`color space`.
+      In color theory, primaries (often known as primary colors) are the abstract lights, using an absolute model, that make up a :term:`Color Space`.

    Primitive
       A basic object that can be used as a basis for modeling more complicated objects.